Second Battle of Newbury: Dispositions and plans

 Charles' army held three strong points: Donnington Castle north of Newbury, Shaw House northeast of the town and the village of Speen to the west.
-The River Kennet prevented the Parliamentarians making any outflanking move to the south, but the small River Lambourn divided the Royalists at Speen and Newbury from those at Shaw and Donnington Castle.
+The River Kennet prevented the Parliamentarians making any outflanking move to the south, but the small River Lambourn divided the Royalists at Speen and Newbury from those at Shaw House and Donnington Castle.

 Shaw House and its grounds including some Iron Age embankments incorporated into the defences, were defended by Lord Astley, with three "tertias" or brigades of infantry under his son, Sir Bernard Astley, Colonel Thomas Blagge and Colonel George Lisle.
 Speen was held by Rupert's brother Prince Maurice, with a mixed detachment from the Royalist forces from the west country.
 Charles's cavalry under George, Lord Goring were in reserve.
 They were divided into four brigades under Goring himself, Lord Wentworth, the Earl of Cleveland and Sir Humphrey Bennett.
-The Earl of Brentford was the Lord General, and Charles's deputy Lord Hopton commanded the artillery.
+The Earl of Brentford was the Lord General, and Charles' deputy Lord Hopton commanded the artillery.

 Early on 26 October, the combined Parliamentarian armies advanced to Clay Hill, a few miles east of Newbury, where they set up an artillery battery.
 Intermittent exchanges of cannon fire took place throughout the day.
 Essex had been taken ill, and Waller and Manchester decided that a frontal attack on Donnington Castle and Shaw House would be too costly.
 They opted instead to divide their forces.
 While Manchester demonstrated with 7,000 infantry against Shaw House, Waller took 12,000 men (including the infantry from the Earl of Essex's army, a brigade of the London Trained Bands and most of the cavalry) on a long march of 13 mi around the Royalist position to fall on Speen from the west.
 It was intended that on hearing the opening cannonade from Waller's guns, Manchester would then put in a full-scale attack on Shaw House.